gitlabhq/gitlabhq/doc/user/application_security/license_management/index.md

 > [Introduced](https://gitlab.com/gitlab-org/security-products/license-management/merge_requests/36) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.0.

-License Management uses Python 2.7 and pip 10.0 by default.
+License Compliance uses Python 2.7 and pip 10.0 by default.
 If your project requires Python 3, you can switch to Python 3.5 and pip 19.1 by setting the `LM_PYTHON_VERSION` environment variable to `3`.